Mca-amit/Calculator/README.md

 # Calculator
-this is a calculator project in which i used the technology html , css , js.
+This is a calculator project in which i used the technology html , css , js.
+This project provides user-friendly interface and is responsive as well.